What are carbohydrates?

 - When eating grains, choose mostly whole grains and not refined grains:

 - Eat foods with lots of fiber.
-The Nutrition Facts label on the back of food packages tells you how much fiber a product has.
+The Nutrition Facts labels on the back of food packages tells you how much fiber a product has.

 How many carbohydrates should I eat?